Skip to content

 Update the properties of the Tutorial Network VPC

-Select the Tutorial Network VPC.
+Select the Tutorial Network AWS::EC2::VPC on the Grid.

 Set the EnableDnsHostnames property to true.

-Set the EnableDnsResolution property to true.
+Set the EnableDnsSupport property to true.

 Add a Subnet and set its properties